|Pilot 1st Lt. John Dave "Big John" Landers (survived) Rexroat, OK

 During July to August 1942, this P-40 operated from Livingstone Airfield (34 Mile) near Darwin.

-Landers ordered "White Flight" to release their drop tanks and to dive down and intercept a formation of six Ki-43-I Oscars from the 11th Sentai.
-One caught him from astern almost immediately hitting him with an accurate burst of 7.7mm machine gun fire causing him to break left and downward for the safety of lower altitude over the foothills south of Dobodura.
+Landers ordered "White Flight" to release their drop tanks and to dive down and intercepted six Ki-43-I Oscars but one caught him from astern almost immediately hitting him with an accurate burst of 7.7mm machine gun fire causing him to break left and downward for the safety of lower altitude south of Dobodura.
 Suddenly, another Ki-43 Oscar hit him from the tail again.
-Damaged, Landers stepped out of the cockpit onto his right wing and bailed out at approximately 1,000' landing in dense jungle.
+Damaged, Landers stepped out of the cockpit onto the right wing and bailed out at approximately 1,000' landing in dense jungle.

 Fate of the Pilot